secnot/uva-onlinejudge-solutions/README.md

 # uva-onlinejudge-solutions

-My solutions to some uva-onlinejudge problems
+My python solutions to some uva-onlinejudge problems

 ## Other solutions